Italy: Eternal Rome - Piety & Power

 HIST 4930 – Independent Study

-Students will be required to enroll in HIST 4930 – Independent Study, during spring semester 2015.
+Students will be required to enroll in HIST 4930 – Independent Study.
 This is a 1 credit orientation course to prepare for studying in a different culture and for background knowledge about the course.

-*Program fee includes roundtrip airfare from Columbus to Rome, housing, daily breakfast, 2 dinners, and transportation/entrance fees to all program-related activities.
+*Program fee includes roundtrip airfare from Columbus to Rome, housing, daily breakfast, some additional meals, and transportation/entrance fees to all program-related activities.

 Non-resident surcharge waived for this program.